-Leash aggression is when a dog that is conflicted about or fearful of other dogs encounters a dog on a walk.
-Being trapped by the leash, the reactive dog is forced to walk closer and closer toward the other dog, when he might otherwise have chosen to keep his distance.
+Leash aggression is when a dog that is conflicted or fearful encounters a trigger on a walk.
+Being trapped by the leash, the reactive dog is forced to walk closer and closer toward the trigger, when he might otherwise have chosen to keep his distance.
 The barking, lunging and snarling are all signals to the other dog to go away.

 From the dog's perspective, his reactive behavior is very effective.
-Because each time he does it, the other dog goes away.
+Because each time he does it, the trigger goes away, relieving the conflict and/or frustration.
 He doesn't realize that the other dog probably lives two blocks over and is on the way home.
 In the dog's mind, his behavior effectively prevented a serious conflict.